 Warping wood is usually the result of prolonged exposure to humidity or moisture.
 The warped wood itself as well as adjacent surfaces should be checked for mold.

-Water stains or discoloration of walls
+Water stains or discoloration of walls and Ceilings

 Yellow and/or gray stains on wall and ceilings are a sign of moisture build-up.
 In more obvious cases, where mold growth may have been growing for an extended period of time, the wall or ceiling surface may have a brownish, greenish, blackish or other dark discoloration.